dogtim/HaveFun_ImageEditing/README.md

 3. Resize any of the objects
 4. Drag the selecting shape around
 5. Can undo and redo, user could undo deleting or adding object
-6. Export and share as images.
+6. Export and share as images

 # Architecture & Philosophy
 ## Android Components